lambda-dom/spell_rev_rev/README.md

 ## A. Installation.

-First, download and install the gr-lib WeiDU library -- consult the [readme](https://github.com/lambda-dom/gr-lib) for more details.
-Then install the mod just like you would install any other WeiDU mod.
+This is a standard WeiDU mod, so no special instructions, but to recap: if you either `git clone` or download the latest public release, just copy the mod to your Baldur's Gate install and `weinstall spell_rev_rev` in the command line (or use an automatic installer like PI).

+note(s):
+* if you are downloading the mod by clicking the code button at the GitHub page, then the main folder is name "spell_rev_rev-main".
+Renamed it to "spell_rev_rev" or else the mod will not work.

 ## B. Requirements.

 [Spell Revisions](https://github.com/Gibberlings3/SpellRevisions) is obviously necessary; use the latest v4 beta 18 release.
 The mod uses EE features, so it does not work on classical editions or platforms like BGT that rely on it.
 It was also tested with the game patched to version v2.6, so if you have an earlier version you might see some differences.

+The mod is pure WeiDU, so it should be safe from operating system variations.
+While it was tested in linux, using a case-insensitive ext4 partition -- see [here](https://www.gibberlings3.net/forums/topic/28516-the-linux-users-guide-to-installing-mods-on-the-enhanced-editions/) for details on how to set it up -- it should work just fine on Windows or MacOS.
+If it does not, patches are welcomed.

+### B. 1.
+Load order.

 As far as load order, it should be installed right after Spell Revisions.
 The mod was also tested with all SR components installed with the exception of Update NPC Schoolbooks, which is irrelevant as far as this mod is concerned, and Spell Protections protect against AoE spells.
 I do not use use this component myself, but I expect it should not introduce any major complications -- if you find that it does, patches are welcomed.

-The mod is pure WeiDU, so it should be safe from operating system variations.
-While it was tested in linux, using a case-insensitive ext4 partition -- see [here](https://www.gibberlings3.net/forums/topic/28516-the-linux-users-guide-to-installing-mods-on-the-enhanced-editions/) for details on how to set it up -- it should work just fine on Windows or MacOS.
-If it does not, patches are welcomed.

 ## C. Components.